Area 51: D-21 Tagboard

-Following the loss of Gary Powers' U-2 over the Soviet Union, there were several discussions about using the A-12 OXCART as an unpiloted drone aircraft.
+After the loss of Gary Powers' U-2 over the Soviet Union, there were several discussions about using the A-12 OXCART as an unpiloted drone aircraft.
 Although Kelly Johnson had come to support the idea of drone reconnaissance, he opposed the development of an A-12 drone, contending that the aircraft was too large and complex for such a conversion.
 However, the Air Force agreed to fund the study of a high-speed, high-altitude drone aircraft in October 1962.
-The Air Force interest seems to have moved the CIA to take action, the project designated "Q-12".
+The service's interest seems to have moved the CIA to take action, and the project was designated Q-12.
 By October 1963, the drone's design had been finalized.
-At the same time, the Q-12 underwent a name change.
-To separate it from the other A-12-based projects, it was renamed the "D-21".
-(The "12" was reversed to "21").
+Its name was changed as well, to D-21, to distinguish it from other A-12-based projects.
 "Tagboard" was the project's code name.

-The first D-21 was completed in the spring of 1964 by Lockheed.
-After four more months of checkouts and static tests, the aircraft was shipped to Groom Lake and reassembled.
-It was to be carried by a two-seat derivative of the A-12, designated the "M-21".
+Lockheed completed the first D-21 in spring 1964.
+After four months of checkouts and static tests, the aircraft was shipped to Groom Lake and reassembled.
+It was to be carried by the M-21, a two-seat derivative of the A-12.
 When the D-21/M-21 reached the launch point, the first step would be to blow off the D-21's inlet and exhaust covers.
 With the D-21/M-21 at the correct speed and altitude, the LCO would start the ramjet and the other systems of the D-21.
 "With the D-21's systems activated and running, and the launch aircraft at the correct point, the M-21 would begin a slight pushover, the LCO would push a final button, and the D-21 would come off the pylon".